The Refrigeration Cycle is a simple but amazingly clever and useful process.

 2. The Condenser.

 The condenser is often referred to as the ‘outdoor unit’, and that’s usually where you will find it – outdoors, mounted on the floor, wall or roof.
 In most air conditioning and smaller refrigeration plants, the outdoor unit will house the compressor, condenser, various electronics and in some cases, the restriction (metering device) too.
+In larger systems the condenser will be a stand alone unit with multiple fans to draw air over the cooling coil.

 3. The Restriction (Metering Device).